-NOTE: The reversing valve must be energized during the applicable mode (cooling for WG, heating for WA) and must remain energized unit the opposite mode is engaged.
+NOTE: The reversing valve must be energized during the applicable mode (cooling for WG, heating for WA) and must remain energized until the opposite mode is engaged.
 Verification of this thermostat feature must be completed by the installing contractor.

-NOTE: Many electronic, digital and programmable thermostats are designed to work on a variety of types of units (fan coils, heat pumps, cooling only units, gas furnace, etc) and require programming to be performed to match the thermostat to the type of unit and type of installation in order to properly control the unit.
+NOTE: Many electronic, digital and programmable thermostats are designed to work on a variety of types of units (fan coils, heat pumps, cooling only units, gas furnace, etc) and requires configuration to match the thermostat to the type of unit and type of installation in order to properly control the unit.
 The Whalen Company does not perform this programming as it requires knowledge of the installation and operating parameters of the system that Whalen does not possess.
-It is the responsibility of the installing contractor to verify proper programming parameters.
+It is the responsibility of the installing contractor to verify proper configuration and programming parameters.